mozilla-services/pulseguardian/README.md

         python setup.py develop

-Because Auth0 requires an https connection, if you are running the development server without the `FAKE_ACCOUNT` option (see below), you will also need the pyOpenSSL package:
+If you will be running PulseGuardian with SSL enabled (i.e. over https), you will also need the pyOpenSSL package:

     pip install pyOpenSSL